01-edu/public/subjects/devops/cloud-design/README.md

 Upon completing this project, you should submit the following:

-- Your documonation in the `README.md` file.
+- Your documentation in the `README.md` file.
 - Source code for the microservices and any scripts used for deployment.
 - Configuration files for your IaC, containerization, and orchestration tools.